Conservatives sound alarm on regulating AI in health care

 - "Top-down, all-encompassing frameworks risk entrenching incumbent companies as the perpetual leaders in AI, imposing an artificial lid on the types of problems that dynamic innovators of the future could use AI to solve," the paper argues.

-- It also discusses AI's potential in areas like the research and development of new drugs, detection and treatment of disease and lessening providers' workload.
+- It also discusses AI's potential in areas including the research and development of new drugs, detection and treatment of disease and lessening providers' workload.